-We enter into various secured loans guaranteed by Export Credit Agencies, some of which are financed through VIEs (Note 7).
-These loans are secured by the financed aircraft and are also guaranteed by ACG.
-The remaining secured loans have final maturities between May 2024 and November 2024.
-As of December 31, 2023 and 2022, we had \$15.7 million and \$65.9 million, respectively, of secured loans guaranteed by Export Credit Agencies.
+At times, we enter into various secured loans guaranteed by Export Credit Agencies (ECAs), some of which have been financed through VIEs (Note 7).
+These loans are secured by the financed aircraft and are also guaranteed by ACG LLC.
+Several of our loans guaranteed by the ECAs matured during the year ended December 31, 2024.
+In July 2024, we entered into two new secured loans guaranteed by an ECA with an aggregate principal amount of \$104.3 million and final maturity in April 2036.
+Such loans were financed through wholly owned subsidiaries of ACG LLC, and as of December 31, 2024, these are our only outstanding loans guaranteed by ECAs.
+As of December 31, 2024 and 2023, \$102.4 million and \$15.7 million, respectively, was outstanding under our secured loans guaranteed by ECAs.

-In March 2020, we entered into a \$650.0 million secured credit facility (AFS I Facility) to provide loans for the benefit of airlines in connection with our AFS business.
+In March 2020, we entered into a \$650.0 million secured credit facility (AFS I Facility), which provided loans for the benefit of airlines in connection with our AFS business.
 During the drawdown period, we were able to draw on the facility to fund certain AFS notes receivable.
 Amounts borrowed under the AFS I Facility are secured by the rights of the ACG borrower in the collateral that secures the notes receivable, including the aircraft financed from the proceeds of such loans.
-As of December 31, 2023 and 2022, \$355.0 million and \$423.6 million, respectively, was outstanding under the AFS I Facility pursuant to individual loans maturing between September 2032 and January 2034.
+In July 2024, we entered into an agreement to sell six of our AFS loans.
+We used the proceeds from this sale to repay \$272.4 million of the aggregate principal amount outstanding under the AFS I Facility.
+As of December 31, 2024 and 2023, \$63.5 million and \$355.0 million, respectively, was outstanding under the AFS I Facility pursuant to individual loans maturing between September 2032 and January 2034.
 No additional amounts may be borrowed under the AFS I Facility.